WhitePPY/Distributed-System-Lab-Group/README.md

 # Distributed-System-Lab-Group

-This is for stroing all the intermediate data that may be helpful to the DS's lab and lab files.
+This is for storing all the intermediate data that may be helpful to the DS's lab and lab files.